Company Seven.

 b.
 Open Loop: an arrangement where the telescope control system calculates the telescope direction and travel only as the electronic motors turn one way or another; the feedback to the computer comes exclusively from encoders built into the motors and as such can not determine when the telescope has been moved manually.
 With this mechanism a telescope must be driven exclusively by the furnished control keypad, a hand held controller, or a remotely connected personal computer.
 While less convenient than the Closed Loop architecture, the argument for Open Loop systems is that the motor/high resolution encoder systems of most modern Go To systems can move the telescope onto a target about as fast, and more accurately than the operator could do by hand.

-Most of the computer controlled go to variety of telescopes do not provide any capability to manually move the telescope.
+Most of the computer controlled Go To variety of telescopes do not provide any capability to manually move the telescope.
 In these systems the position can not be changed at all without use of the electronic control system because since most are open loop systems the computer will become confused losing track of its orientation to the night sky.
 And if there is no power, or if some sort of electronics failure occurs then these highly integrated telescope may be useless.

 The better Go To telescope systems have been engineered to insure the optical and mechanical components are all held precisely in place.
 The flexure or component shifting of the mount or optical tube are eliminated or minimized to improve positioning accuracy.
 But in fact, very few economical consumer grade computer control telescopes have these desirable characteristics and it shows by their modest success rate at initializing properly and finding targets in the sky.